wangziqi2013/wangziqi2013.github.io/_posts/2020-12-22-buddy-compression.markdown

 The paper also proposes adding a metadata cache to avoid accessing the metadata bits for each request.
 The metadata cache is organized as a set-associative sector cache, which prefetches a block of bits from the metadata area, if a cache miss occurs, which works pretty well when the access has high locality.

+To further improve compression ratio, the paper also observes that, although certain parts of the workloads can be compressed really well due to homogeneous data, the overall compression ratio is often inferior because of uncompressable objects.
+The paper thus proposes that compression should be performed per-malloc, since data within a malled'ed chunk is usually of higher compression ratio.